Green Technology Education Centre - Climate Distress Services

 Current Programs

-Canada’s first Climate Response Centre is projected to be located on Vancouver’s Granville Island because of its iconic nature, the Island’s significance to Indigenous and non-Indigenous peoples and its high level of public access.
-The Response Centre will be a source of relevant and accessible educational and community development programming, a template for communities throughout BC and a centre of evolving community-based expertise about responding to climate change.
-This initial centre is designed to serve as the hub of the GTEC Community-based, Collaborative Model mentioned below.
+Canada’s first Climate Response Centre to be located in Vancouver will be a source of relevant and accessible educational and community development programming, a template for communities throughout B.C. and a centre of evolving community-based expertise about responding to climate change.
+This Response Centre is designed to serve as the hub of the GTEC Community-based, Collaborative Model.

 The GTEC Community-based, Collaborative Model envisions educating, activating and supporting community-based organizations in two interconnected ways based on a hub and spoke model.